 Until recently, London’s streets were packed with hawkers, crying ‘Strawberries, ripe!’, ‘New Mackerel, new!’ and ‘Milk below!’
 For centuries, these traders fed the fast-growing city with perishable produce and snacks — oysters, oranges, pies and more — wolfed down on the go.
 The first book-length study of these vital retailers, Street Food shows how London has a long history of hawking, like Mexico City, Lagos, Bangkok, and other sprawling metropolises that still rely on street vendors today.
 As ‘street food’ flourishes as a fashionable dining trend, I tell the very different story of the poor women and men who took up baskets and barrows to scrape a living and feed London’s dramatic expansion.
 Understanding their working lives and economic significance complicates what street food really means, while offering a long-run, bottom-up perspective on metropolitan growth.

-Street Food: Hawkers and the History of London will be published by Oxford University Press in 2022.
+Street Food: Hawkers and the History of London will be published by Oxford University Press on 12 January 2023.
 The book:

 - tells the social, economic, and cultural history of food hawking in London between the late sixteenth and early twentieth centuries